Fairness and Bias in Multimodal AI: A Survey: Findings on Fairness and Bias in lmm s and llm s

 \subsection{\acrshort{llm}s}

-The introduction of the \acrlong{gpt} (\acrshort{gpt}-2) \cite{radford2019language} was a turning point in the \acrshort{llm} lanscape with its 1.5B parameters.
+The relevant datasets, models, and challenges of bias affecting \acrshort{llm}s, as discussed in the literature, are summarized in Tables \ref{datamodels} and \ref{table4}.
+The introduction of the \acrlong{gpt} (\acrshort{gpt}-2) \cite{radford2019language} was a turning point in the language model landscape with its 1.5B parameters.
 As pointed out earlier, training such a large model required a lot of data and the Internet-sourced WebText was used for this purpose.
 Updated versions of the dataset have also been used for its recent successors, including \acrshort{gpt}-3 \cite{brown2020language} and \acrshort{gpt}-4 \cite{achiam2023gpt}.
-The attendant problems of bias witnessed in \acrshort{gpt}-2 \cite{gehman-etal-2020-realtoxicityprompts} have followed successive versions.
+Unfortunately, the attendant problems of bias witnessed in \acrshort{gpt}-2 \cite{gehman-etal-2020-realtoxicityprompts} have followed successive versions.
+This is also the case with other models, as expressed in Table \ref{table4}, for the reasons that the datasets used in pretraining, some of which are given in Table \ref{datamodels}, are largely from Internet sources.
+Furthermore, the architectures of the models, many of which are based on the Transformer architecture \cite{vaswani2017attention}, share similarity.